 The actual procedure takes no more than 30 minutes for both eyes, however patients should plan to be in clinic for 2-3 hours.
 They also need to ensure that someone will be able to drive them home afterwards.

 The day after laser eye surgery is performed (and occasionally the same day), the patient will return for a post-operative consultation.
 Most of them will, at that stage, be legally able to drive a car without the use of glasses or contact lenses.
 I’ve seen many overjoyed faces, and occasional tears of happiness, when they read the eye chart.
 I love those moments.

 ASLA (Advanced Surface Laser Ablation) is an alternative to LASIK.
-Sometimes known as PRK, it uses the same laser technology, the difference being that a flap is not created, and the remodeling of the cornea is performed on the surface of the eye.
+Sometimes known as PRK, it uses the same laser technology, the difference being that a flap is not created, and the remodelling of the cornea is performed on the surface of the eye.

 I would recommend ASLA to patients who have a significantly higher degree of refractive error.
 In fact, those patients that I would perform ASLA on are not suitable for LASIK.
 The result of this particular laser eye surgery procedure is the same as LASIK, however, the recovery time is longer.